valera-rozuvan/angular-growl-next/README.md

 **0.4.0** - 19th Nov 2013

-* updated dependency to angularJS 1.2.x, angular-growl does not work with 1.0.x anymore (BREAKING CHANGE)
+* updated dependency to angularJS 1.2.x, angular-growl-next does not work with 1.0.x anymore (BREAKING CHANGE)
 * new option: only display unique messages, which is the new default, disable to allow same message more than once (BREAKING CHANGE)
 * new option: allow html tags in messages, default is off  you need to